mozilla/moztrap/docs/userguide/api/library.rst

 .. note::

-    Environments, Tags, and Suites are displayed in the GET results for informational purposes, but may not be changed.
+    Environments, Tags, Suites and CaseSteps are displayed in the GET results for informational purposes, but may not be changed.

 .. http:post:: /api/v1/caseversion